oberien/das-protokoll/README.md

 INFO 2018-05-14T20:35:56Z: csync::server::receiver: Remove bitmap file
 ```

+The client does not implement any timeout and needs to be restarted when a
+packet in the handshake is lost.

 # Issues during Implementation

 We decided to handle multiple connections at the same time on the server side